Latest posts

 Side-by-side comparison: culture-mandate failure loop with 8 in 10 workers using shadow AI, vs compile-time infrastructure with DBS Bank 15 months to under 3 months.
 Tagline: Culture Follows Architecture.

-Shadow AI is not a culture problem.
-It is an infrastructure signal.
-Why compile-time governance makes the safe path the fastest path, and how DBS Bank cut time-to-production from 15 months to under 3.
+Transparency is not a value statement.
+It is an architectural property.
+Why compile-time governance makes every AI output auditable, deterministic, and explainable.
+DBS Bank: 15 months to under 3.

 Read more